 Another point to consider, some non-compliant donors currently withhold their sexual identity so that they can donate.
 One study uncovered a few reasons for volunteers being non-compliant.
 A few of them included: the donor was aware of their HIV status, the donor executed safe sex practices, or the donor felt that the exclusion was discriminatory (Sturrock and Mucklow 305).
-Bringing us to question the efficacy of the one-year deferral; if potential donors are withholding their sexual identity to be permitted to donate, it may be arguable that the current policy may not be serving its intended purpose.
+Bringing us to question the efficacy of the one-year deferral; if potential donors are withholding their sexual identity to be permitted to donate, it may be arguable that the current policy may not serve its intended purpose.
 Other documentation demonstrates that the younger generation is even more in favor of decreasing deferral periods.
 A study showed that 8 in 10 students favored this motion (Jubran et al., 430).

 Another fault in the current 12-month deferral policy is the lack of consideration for men who may be married or in a monogamous relationship with their partners.
-Presently a man married to another man is still asked to abstain from having sex with this partner for one full year before they would become eligible as a blood donor.
+Presently a man married to another man is still asked to abstain from having sex with this partner for one full year before they become eligible as a blood donor.
 The premise is faulty as the same isn’t required for a heterosexual married couple.

 Many people have felt the shame of being denied the opportunity to donate blood, and I imagine it makes them feel like a social pariah, undervalued, and not good enough.
-Many of us have always felt different, and although society has made great strides, the act of giving blood needs to be reevaluated to fit today’s contemporary beliefs and values.
+Many of us have always felt different, and although society has made great strides, giving blood needs to be reevaluated to fit today’s contemporary beliefs and values.
 There is not enough scientific evidence to justify a one-year deferral for those in the LGBT community.
 The American Red Cross, America’s Blood Centers, and the American Association of Blood Banks have publicly opposed the ban, claiming it “medically and scientifically unwarranted” (Cohen et al., 1).